rgladwell/polymer-microdata/README.md

 > polymer test -l chrome,firefox
 ```

-Or you can run the test suite in your browser by running `polyserve` and copy-and-pasting `http://127.0.0.1:8081/components/polymer-microdata/test/` into your address bar.
+Or you can run the test suite in your browser by running `polymer serve --open` and copy-and-pasting `http://127.0.0.1:8081/components/polymer-microdata/test/` into your address bar.